Introduce yourself. What is your name and where are you from?

 What made you pick the area of concertation you’re currently studying?

 Both my mom and my Mimi are painters, so I grew up with paintings covering the walls and constantly witnessing the act of painting.
 There is something nostalgic about the smell of oil paint that takes me back to sitting in my Mimi’s studio while she worked away at the canvas.
-Even though I paint completely different than my mom and Mimi, I believe that they have both heavily influenced my choice to pursue a focus in painting.
+Even though I paint completely differently than my mom and Mimi, I believe that they have both heavily influenced my choice to pursue a focus in painting.

 I was also very intrigued by how Phillip Jackson can see something beyond the surface in my paintings that I am still learning how to understand.
 I wanted to continue intensive work under his supervision, which has progressed my paintings and how I see paintings immensely.